IdaFaust/hsro-inf-fpk.github.io/assets/07-vorlesung/slides.md

 - common ground for talking about architecture
 - less talking, more doing

-Patterns are based on principles of object-oriented programming.
+_Design Patterns_ are based on principles of object-oriented programming.
 - interfaces, inheritance
 - composition, delegation and encapsulation

+**There are 23 established patterns in different categories: creational, structural and behavioral.**

 Toolset for a clear software architecture.